The Last Podcast on the Left: Premise

 Episodes explore real and imagined horror, with a typical runtime of one to two hours.
 The show releases two episodes weekly: a main episode and a side story episode.

-Main episodes, hosted by Marcus Parks, Henry Zebrowski, and Ed Larson and formerly hosted by Ben Kissel, are focused on a singular topic and multiple episodes may be dedicated to one topic.
+Main episodes, currently hosted by Marcus Parks, Henry Zebrowski, and Ed Larson and formerly hosted by Ben Kissel, are focused on a singular topic and multiple episodes may be dedicated to one topic.
 Side Stories are typically hosted by Larson and Zebrowski (previously only Kissel and Zebrowski) and cover weekly true crime and other unusual news stories, with an additional “Hero of the Week” segment and often a “Listener Emails” segment.
 Occasionally, guests are invited onto the show for interviews, including Dan Aykroyd.

 The opening theme of the podcast features a snippet from serial killer Jeffrey Dahmer who utters the line, "That's when the cannibalism started."
 It also includes the line and subsequent advertisement transition "Rise from your grave!" uttered by Zeus from the Sega action game Altered Beast (1988).
 The closing theme is Al Bowlly's "Midnight, the Stars and You", a reference to The Shining (1980).

 Several repeat characters are present on the podcast (primarily voiced by Zebrowski) such as "Detective Popcorn" (the semi-erotic food-focused and incompetent police detective); Charles Ng (a notorious serial killer); "Terry the Gnome", "The Bone-Slicer"; and Minnie and Nannie Williams (victims of serial killer H. H. Holmes).

 Hosts

 Marcus Parks

-Marcus Parks (born January 19, 1983) is an American podcast host best known for his work as a co-host on The Last Podcast on the Left.
-Parks, from Rochester, Texas, graduated from Texas Tech University, where he studied English and acted as KTXT-FM's station manager for around 4 years.
+Marcus Parks (born January 19, 1983) is from Rochester, Texas, graduated from Texas Tech University, where he studied English and acted as KTXT-FM's station manager for around 4 years.

 Along with The Last Podcast on the Left, Parks also co-hosts the music history podcast No Dogs in Space with comedian and podcaster Carolina Hidalgo, who is also his wife.